You can format a hard disk drive or a solid-state drive when using the Windows 10 operating system to prepare them for Windows files.

 Importance of Looking After Solid State Drives (SSDs)

-But one optional feature that you should twice before skipping on is the amount of storage space available.
+But one optional feature that you should think twice about before skipping is the amount of storage space available.
 Even if you’re someone who doesn’t put many files on a hard drive, you still might want to not go for the minimum option.
 Here’s why: the Solid State Storage drive which stores the data will eventually break down at some point.
 In order to give your laptop the best chance at a more prolonged survival, it wants to have as much free space as possible.
-If you’re using up 80% of your SSD storage, then that hard drive is inevitably going to need replacing sooner than someone who is using up only 10% of their SSD storage.
-The reason for this is because the more free space on an SSD the less that data needs to be written.
-And there’s no getting away from the fact that data must be written on SSDs, which is why you want to save as much of those write times as possible.
+If you’re using up 80% SSD storage, that hard drive is inevitably going to need replacing sooner than someone who is using up only 10% of their SSD storage.
+The reason for this is because the more free space on an SSD the less that data needs to be written; and there’s no getting away from the fact that data must be written on SSDs, which is why you want to save as much of those write times as possible.

-A tool that should be avoided if you’re dealing with SSD’s, however, is the disk defragmenter—even though there is still a place available in Windows 10 to apparently optimize and defragment drives if you ever want to use it.
+A tool that should be avoided if you’re dealing with solid-state drives (SSDs), however, is the disk defragmenter, even though there is still a place available in Windows 10 to optimize and defragment drives for the computers still using hard disk drives (HDDs).
 Newer versions of Windows such as Windows 10 are good enough to look after the same tasks that the disk defragmenter used to take care of, and according to those who work at Microsoft, the disk defragmenter doesn’t offer enough upside anymore to warrant the added disk writing to the SDD that it would inevitably need to do for it to do its job of defragmenting.

 How to Format Disk or Drive using This PC from File Explorer